-6.9 6.9.1 Assessment of controlled activities Act vity Matters of control Guidance on the assessment of resource consents 1.
-Student Hostels (Campus) ls a.
+6.9 6.9.1 Assessment of controlled activities Activity Matters of control Guidance on the assessment of resource consents 1.
+Student Hostels (Campus) a.
 Effects on accessibility Relevant objectives and policies: i.
 Objective 6.2.2 ii.
-For activities that are likely to generate a significant number of trips by walking, cycling or public transport: iii.
-1. activities likely to generate trips by cycling have safe access for cyclists into and through the site and secure cycle parking; activities likely to generate trips by walking have safe access for pedestrians into and through the site; and activities likely to generate trips by public transportation are located a reasonable walking distance from a frequent public transportation route with safe access for pedestrians from a bus stop to the site (Policy 6.2.2.4). b.
-Effects on the safety and efficiency of the transport network Relevant objectives and policies: i.
+For activities that are likely to generate a significant number of trips by walking, cycling or public transport: activities likely to generate trips by cycling have safe access for cyclists into and through the site and secure cycle parking; activities likely to generate trips by walking have safe access for pedestrians into and through the site; and activities likely to generate trips by public transportation are located a reasonable walking distance from a frequent public transportation route with safe access for pedestrians from a bus stop to the site (Policy 6.2.2.4). safety and efficiency of the transport network Relevant objectives and policies: i.
 Objective 6.2.3 ii.
-The activity ensures that any overspill parking effects that could adversely affect the safety and efficiency of the transport network are avoided or, if avoidance is not practicable, adequately mitigated (Policy 6.2.3.4).
+The activity provides the amount of parking necessary to ensure that any overspill parking effects that could adversely affect the safety and efficiency of the transport network are avoided or, if avoidance is not practicable, adequately mitigated (Policy 6.2.3.4).
 Possible circumstances that may support a consent application include: iii.
-NA. iv.
-Where the activity results in the need for the parking of vehicles on-street, this is unlikely to result in adverse effects on the safety and/or efficiency of the transport network.
-X. Scheduled mining activities mA008) safety and efficiency of the transport network Relevant objectives and policies: i.
-Objective 6.2.3 (SMA008) ii.
-Adverse effects on the safety and efficiency of the transport network will be avoided or, if avoidance is not practicable, adequately mitigated (Policy 6.2.3.9.a).
-Conditions that may be imposed include: iii.
-Requirement that a traffic management plan is prepared by a suitably qualified traffic engineer.
+The parking demand likely to be generated by the activity means the proposed number of parking spaces will be sufficient. iv.
+Although the activity may result in the need for the parking of vehicles on-street, this is unlikely to result in adverse effects on the safety and/or efficiency of the transport network.